Psychological Testing FAQs

 Where is testing done?

-Tests are administered at the Naperville office, located at 24024 Brancaster Drive.
+Tests are administered at the Plainfield office, located at 24402 W. Lockport Street.

 What happens when testing is completed?

-After testing and interview information is gathered, results are scored, interpreted and written in the form of a very detailed report, which typically ranges between 12-18 pages.
+After testing and interview information is gathered, results are scored, interpreted and written in the form of a highly detailed report, which typically ranges between 20 to 25 pages.

 Once the psychological report is completed, the Psychologist will schedule a feedback session with the examinee and/or his or her parents to explain the results of the evaluation.